Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-Such set is depicted and hierarchically organized in \cref{fig:combinations}.
-The proposition formalizes a desirable property of corruption, allowing it to change the distribution on attribute $\rv X$ and the distribution on label $\rv Y$ in a distinguishable way, either independently or dependently.
-Therefore, corruptions with indistinguishable effects on label and attributes, such as 1-parameter joint ones, are incorporated in the class of joint and non-factorizable corruption, \ie $\mc M(X\tm Y, X\tm Y)$.
+The set of feasible combinations is depicted and hierarchically organized in \cref{fig:combinations}. \cref{prop:fact} formalizes a desirable property of corruption, allowing it to change the distribution on attribute $\rv X$ and the distribution on label $\rv Y$ in a distinguishable way, either independently or dependently.
+Therefore, corruptions with indistinguishable effects on label and attributes, such as 1-parameter joint ones, are incorporated in the class of joint non-factorized corruption, \ie, $\mc M(X\tm Y, X\tm Y)$.\footnote{Note that a 1-parameter joint corruption can be seen as a subcase of a joint one, as $\ka(x, y, d\t x d\t y) = \lambda(x, d\t x d\t y) \, \mathbf{1}(y)$, where $\mathbf{1}(y)$ only trivially depends on $y$ since it is the matrix with all entries equal to 1.} In the next section we will see this is an appropriate choice.